Structural Implications of the Chameleon Mechanism on White Dwarfs

-We assume that the universe is permeated by dark energy, meaning $\Tilde{p}=-\Tilde{\epsilon}$ outside the star.
-This condition is not only necessary because we have required spacetime to become Schwarzschild-de Sitter far from the star, but also because we need a background density outside the star for the chameleon to achieve an effective potential minimum at infinity.
-Therefore, the stellar radius $R$ is determined by the condition $\Tilde{p}(R)=\Tilde{p}_\infty=-\Tilde{\epsilon}_\infty$, although numerically this will translate into $\Tilde{p}(R)$ being close to $0$ given a certain tolerance since $\Tilde{\epsilon}_\infty$ is very small.
-In practice, we integrate up to a certain distance, which is big enough compared to the typical WDs radii that it can be thought of as infinite, and then we look for the radial coordinate at which the pressure is smaller than the tolerance.
+We assume that WDs lie within a galaxy of density $\Tilde{\rho}_G=10^{-24} \text{ g}\,\text{cm}^{-3}$ \cite{Khoury_2004a}, meaning $\Tilde{\rho}=\Tilde{\rho}_G$ outside the star.
+This condition is not only necessary because we have required spacetime to become Schwarzschild far from the star, but also because we need a background density outside the star for the chameleon to achieve an effective potential minimum at infinity.
+Therefore, the stellar radius $R$ is determined by the condition $\Tilde{\rho}(R)=\Tilde{\rho}_\infty=\Tilde{\rho}_G$, although numerically this will translate into $\Tilde{\rho}(R)$ being close to $0$ given a certain tolerance since $\Tilde{\rho}_G$ is very small.
+In practice, we integrate up to a certain distance, which is big enough compared to the typical WDs radii that it can be thought of as infinite, and then we look for the radial coordinate at which the density is smaller than the tolerance.
 That coordinate is the stellar radius $R$, and the stellar mass $M$ is defined as the total mass within $R$ following Eq.~\eqref{eq:background_m_Newton}.

 Since the solution for the scalar field must be regular at the centre of the star, we know that the scalar field gradient fulfils $\sigma(0)=0$.
 We cannot know the value of the scalar field at the centre before the integration, but we do know that at infinity it will reach the exterior minimum, that is $\phi\rightarrow\Bar{\phi}_\infty$ as $r\rightarrow\infty$.
 This condition implies that the solution is also regular at infinity, i.e. $\sigma\rightarrow0$ as $r\rightarrow\infty$.
 Thus, to solve this ODE system, we ought to implement a shooting method, so we can find out the adequate value of $\phi$ at $r=0$ that leads to $\Bar{\phi}_\infty$ when we are away from the star.